darkarnium/perimeterator/terraform/README.md

 ## Customisation

-In order to customise the deployment - such as changing the frequency of the Enumerator run, or region(s) on which it will enumerate resourrces - please see the `variables.tf` file, and the comments associated with the respective variable you would like to change.
+In order to customise the deployment - such as changing the frequency of the Enumerator run, or region(s) on which it will enumerate resources - please see the `variables.tf` file, and the comments associated with the respective variable you would like to change.